Functoriality for supercuspidal L-packets: Introduction

+Note that the above theorem is a modified version of \cite[Desideratum 10.3(5)]{Borel:1979}, in which $\eta$ is required to have abelian kernel and cokernel.
+The hypothesis on $\eta$ is precisely \cite[Condition 1]{Solleveld:2020}, and is stronger \cite[Lemma 5.1]{Solleveld:2020} than that of \cite[Desideratum 10.3(5)]{Borel:1979}.
+We require this stronger hypothesis to rule out purely inseparable homomorphisms, such as \cite[V.16.1]{Borel:LAG}, that arise in positive characteristic and to ensure that the root systems of $G$ and $\GT$ are identified through $\eta$.

+In addition to proving Theorem~\ref{th:desideratum}, we also provide a description of the components of $\underT{\pi}\circ \eta$.
 The supercuspidal representations that make up the $L$-packets of Theorem~\ref{th:desideratum} are constructed from \emph{tame $F$-non-singular elliptic pairs}, which consist of a particular kind of torus and a character thereof \cite[Definition 3.4.1]{Kaletha:SCPackets}.
-Given such a pair $(\ST,\thetaT)$ of $\GT$, we let $\pi_{(\ST,\thetaT)}$ denote the attached supercuspidal representation of $\GT(F)$, which is obtained from the \emph{J.-K.~Yu construction} \cite{Yu:2001} after unfolding $(\widetilde{S},\widetilde{\theta})$ into an appropriate \emph{$\GT$-datum}.
+Given such a pair $(\ST,\thetaT)$ of $\GT$, we let $\pi_{(\ST,\thetaT)}$ denote the attached supercuspidal representation of $\GT(F)$, which is obtained from the \emph{J.-K.~Yu construction} \cite{Yu:2001} after unfolding $(\ST,\thetaT)$ into an appropriate \emph{$\GT$-datum}.
 The representation $\pi_{(\ST,\thetaT)}$ may be reducible, and its irreducible components form part of an $L$-packet.
-The first big result of this paper is writing $\pi_{(\ST,\thetaT)}\circ \eta$ as a direct sum of conjugates of a certain component of $\pi_{(S,\theta)}$, where $(S,\theta)$ is a tame $F$-non-singular elliptic pair of $G$ that satisfies $\eta(S)\subset \ST$ and $\theta = \thetaT\circ\eta$ (Theorem~\ref{th:fullTheorem}).
+The first big result of this paper is writing $\pi_{(\ST,\thetaT)}\circ \eta$ as a direct sum of conjugates of $\pi_{(S,\theta)}$, where $(S,\theta)$ is a tame $F$-non-singular elliptic pair of $G$ that satisfies $\eta(S)\subset \ST$ and $\theta = \thetaT\circ\eta$.
+This is Theorem~\ref{th:fullTheorem}.